 The risks of public Wi-Fi

 There are two main risks with public hotspots.
-The first is that anyone with the right skills and tools can ‘sniff’ Wi-Fi traffic.
+The first is that anyone with the right skills and tools can sniff Wi-Fi traffic.
 This means using a computer to suck all the wireless data in the area, storing it and analysing it for passwords, logins, credit card numbers and the like.
-Sniffing is most likely to occur on an open hotspot which doesn't use encryption, but it is still possible on a closed network.
+Sniffing is most likely to occur on an open hotspot that doesn't use encryption, but it is still possible on a closed network.

 Both of these present a significant risk to your privacy, but there are simple ways to protect yourself against them.

 VPNs and public Wi-Fi

 A Virtual Private Network (VPN) creates a secure encrypted tunnel between your device and the VPN server.
 It means your data is secure against any hackers listening because all your internet traffic is scrambled.

 Most leading VPN providers offer apps for most operating systems and device types, and as long as they provide at least 256-bit encryption, it should protect your traffic whatever connection you use.
 But don't just choose the first VPN you find; while a VPN protects you against hotspot hackers, you are trusting your data to the VPN provider, so research the firm before signing up.

 Encrypted sites and common sense

 - Use security software to scan your device regularly for viruses and malware.

-- Try to avoid sites which don't use HTTPS encryption (and never enter personal details into an unencrypted site)
+- Try to avoid websites that don't use HTTPS encryption (and never enter personal details into an unencrypted site), otherwise, everything you send to that site can be easily intercepted.

 - Don't visit websites you’re not sure about, and always check you're connected to a genuine site.